mariadb-corporation/MaxScale/Documentation/About/Limitations.md

   a new authentication protocol which does not support pre-4.1 style passwords.

-* When users have different passwords based on the host from which they connect MaxScale is unable to determine which password it should use to connect to the backend database.
-This results in failed connections and unusable usernames in MaxScale.
+* When users have different passwords based on the host from which they connect MariaDB MaxScale is unable to determine which password it should use to connect to the backend database.
+This results in failed connections and unusable usernames in MariaDB MaxScale.

 ## Schemarouter limitations